fastify/avvio/README.md

 ## Example

 The example below can be found [here][example] and run using `node example.js`.
-It demonstrates how to use `avvio` to load functions / plugins in order.
+It demonstrates how to use `avvio` to load functions/plugins in order.

 ```js